 When it comes to SEO, there are a lot more unknowns than there are certainties.
 And because of this, there’s more room for experimentation and evaluation, but this also can leave the door wide open for half-truths and misinformation.
 And when you spend as much time studying SEO practices and analyzing results as we do, you certainly come across your share of SEO myths and legends.
-Here are a few of our (least?) favorites.
+From an experienced B2C and B2B SEO agency perspective, here are a few of our (least?) favorites.

 SEO Myth #1

 To say it doesn’t work is a bit of a pessimistic approach.
 I will grant you that SEO isn’t a level playing field, per se.
 For instance, if you own a small hardware store, you’re probably not going to be knocking Lowe’s, Home Depot, or Amazon off of page one for search terms like “hammer” or “home repair” any time soon.
 The key for small businesses is to capitalize on local and/or less-trafficked keywords, gain backlinks, and increase your domain authority.
 As more and more people recognize your site as a valuable resource for their home repair tips or hammer-buying needs, Google will begin to take notice and your search rankings WILL improve.
 This more popular SEO myth can be a game-changer for small businesses.

 Among the various SEO myths, this one is especially understandable.
 It makes perfect sense that you and your SEO agency would want to conquer that number one spot.
 After all, no one goes to the Olympics and strives to bring home a bronze.
 But you shouldn’t pin all of your hopes to the top rank, nor should your agency give you the impression that they, and only they, can get you there).
 Instead, you ought to focus on generating valuable website traffic, converting that traffic into leads, reducing duplicate content and driving those leads to become customers.